thomknoe/INFO-5345/Lab 4/README.md

 ### Proof of Concept Testing (Acts Like)

-Building on what we did in part one, we attempted to test a proof of concept (i.e., act likes prototpye) from our first cardboard controller.
+Building on what we did in part one, we attempted to test a proof of concept (i.e., act likes prototype) from our first cardboard controller.
 We had people use it like a real controller, imagining they were controlling the snake game on a grid using the cardboard pieces.
 The results were mixed - some liked how flexible it was, while others wanted it to be stiffer.
 Also, the cardboard pieces slid around on a larger delta depending on how long the string was.
 So, when we were putting it together, we’d need to add some kind of netting to keep them in place.
 People also wanted a handle or base to hold the controller, not just holding the bottom.

 ![Testing](assets/testing.png)

 ### Assembly Process

-We went ahead and built the assembly process, just like we did with the first prototype.
+We went ahead and built the assembly, just like we did with the first prototype.
 We used a laser cutter to cut out different cardboard modules and tied them together with a long string.
 This time, the units were smaller than the first ones, and they’d be longer accounting for a thinner frame.
 That way, we could place more layers on top of the assembly (i.e., netting, cotton, fabric, etc.).

 - Cardboard
 - Hot Glue